-Hip Hop: Esta Vivo En Cuba is a feature length documentary that I am co-producing and co-directing with Alexander Scott that provides a glimpse into the Cuban Hip Hop scene at a moment of uncertain change between the United States and Cuba.
+Hip Hop: Esta Vivo En Cuba is my first feature length documentary that provides a glimpse into the Cuban Hip Hop scene at a moment of uncertain change between the United States and Cuba.
 Hip Hop as a global movement can be a platform for Cuban artists.
 The Normalization process would help empower the Cuban hip hop community, enabling them to have a voice during a time of diplomatic tensions.
 This normalization process is now being threatened with our current administration.
-Our film explores these themes and more!
+Our film explores theses themes through the lens of Hip Hop.

 Check out the trailer above and stay tuned for more updates coming soon!

-MetroFocus: Home in McSorleys The story of a father, a son and a cat, and what it's like growing up in one of NYC's oldest bars. it was so exciting receiving a NY Emmy Nomination in “Historical Segments” along with my producing partner on this peace Will Jones, on this one.
+MetroFocus: Home in McSorleys The story of a father, a son and a cat, and what it's like growing up in one of NYC's oldest bars. it was so exciting receiving a NY Emmy Nomination in “Historical Segments” on this one.
 Check it out above and be sure to visit McSorley's in person for a pint of dark, and of course some crackers and mustard.

 2018 NY Emmy Nomination in HISTORICAL CULTURAL PROGRAM: FEATURE SEGMENT

 The Republican: Check out this horror trailer parody I directed and edited for Rosababy Comedy.
 With over 400k views on Facebook alone, the sketch was featured on the front page of Funny or Die, Huffpost Comedy, Being Liberal, and also on Whohaha, a spotlight on funny women..
 It debuted in L.A. at the famous Chinese Theater, as part of the Hollywood Comedy Shorts Film Festival in April 2018.
 See what all the fuss is about at the link above!

-Be Sexy: This is the trailer for our 6 minute short that I directed, co-produced, and also edited as part of my ongoing partnership with Rosababy Comedy.
-It's has already accepted and screened at 9 indie film festivals, with other future screenings on the horizon.
-It was featured on Film Shortage, Funny or Die, and won the Audience Award at the Iron Mule Comedy Screening in March 2018.
+Be Sexy: Check out he trailer for short that I directed and edited for Rosababy Comedy.
+It's has already accepted into 10 indie film festivals, with other future screenings on the horizon.
+It was featured on the front page of Film Shortage, Funny or Die, and won the Audience Award at the Iron Mule Comedy Screening in March 2018.